ncbi/ribovore/models/README-models-and-alignments.md

 These alignments were created using 1 of 2 strategies:

-'Build strategy 1': alignment and consensus secondary structure was determined using 'Strategy 1' the CRW conversion strategy described in the [SSU-ALIGN 0.1](http://eddylab.org/software/ssu-align/) user's guide using tools/scripts available on [GitHub](https://github.com/nawrockie/crw-conversion-tools).
+'Build strategy 1': alignment and consensus secondary structure was determined using the CRW conversion strategy described in the [SSU-ALIGN 0.1](http://eddylab.org/software/ssu-align/) user's guide using tools/scripts available on [GitHub](https://github.com/nawrockie/crw-conversion-tools).
 Sequences in that alignment derive from the [CRW website/database](http://www.rna.icmb.utexas.edu/) (reference [below](#crwref])).

-'Build strategy 2' below means: initial version of the alignment and consensus secondary structure and model was determined using 'Strategy 1', but that model was used to create a new alignment and model using the Rfam model building pipeline as of version 12.0, to search the Rfam database sequence database `Rfamseq` (a large database consisting of much of the GenBank nucleotide database) to find hits and removing
+'Build strategy 2': initial version of the alignment and consensus secondary structure and model was determined using build strategy 1, but that model was used to create a new alignment and model using the Rfam model building pipeline as of version 12.0, to search the Rfam database sequence database `Rfamseq` (a large database consisting of much of the GenBank nucleotide database) to find hits and removing